decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-12-10-bind-and-rand.md

 tags:
 - dist101
 - asynchrony
-author: Ittai Abraham and Gilad Stern
+author: Ittai Abraham, Gilad Stern
 ---

 The prevailing view on fault-tolerant agreement is that it is impossible in asynchrony for deterministic protocols, but adding randomization solves the problem.
 This statement is confusing in two aspects: